-NORD gratefully acknowledges Joshua L. Dunaief, MD, PhD, Associate Professor of Ophthalmology, F.M.
+NORD gratefully acknowledges Joshua L. Dunaief, MD, PhD, Adele Nissen Professor of Ophthalmology, F.M.
 Kirby Center for Molecular Ophthalmology, Scheie Eye Institute, University of Pennsylvania, for assistance in the preparation of this report.

 Hyperferritinemia-cataract syndrome is an extremely rare genetic disorder characterized by the early onset of cataracts associated with persistently elevated levels of ferritin in the blood plasma.
 Ferritin is a protein that binds to iron and is used as an indicator of the body's iron stores.
 Cataracts are the only known complication associated with this disorder.
 Hyperferritinemia-cataract syndrome is caused by mutations to ferritin light chain (FTL) gene.
 This mutation is inherited as an autosomal dominant trait.

 The only known symptom of hyperferritinemia-cataract syndrome is the early onset of cataracts, usually between the second and fourth decades of life.
 However, onset of the disorder has been reported in children as young as five and adults more than 40.
 The overall prognosis of the disorder is very good.
 The severity of the hyperferritinemia-cataract syndrome can vary greatly from one person to another even among members of the same family.
 Some individuals with characteristic mutations of the FLT gene have not developed any symptoms (asymptomatic).